 The grade 2* listed building has been reborn as a centre for small manufacturing, independent artists and craftspeople, with more than 30 small businesses located within the 2600 square metre floor space.
 These include knife makers, an engraver and several engineers; cabinetmakers and joiners; jewellers and silver platers; artists; rug and guitar makers; photographers and a Yorkshire based gin distillery.
 Even high-tech CNC manufacturing is happening at Portland Works.

-Portland Works is supported by a team of tireless volunteers, generous private and business donations, and by larger supporting institutions such as the Architectural Heritage Fund, the European Regional Development Fund and the J Paul Getty Jr. Charitable Trust.
+Portland Works is supported by a team of tireless volunteers, generous private and business donations, and by larger supporting institutions such as the Heritage Lottery Fund, the Architectural Heritage Fund, the European Regional Development Fund and the J. Paul Getty Jr. Charitable Trust.

 WHAT WE DO